NethServer/nethsecurity-docs/openvpn_tunnels.rst

 In a ``p2p`` topology, the administrator must configure one server for each client, in this scenario the only supported authentication method is the PSK (Pre-Shared Key).

 * make sure to exchange the PSK using a secure channel (like SSH or HTTPS)
-* the administrator must select an IP for both end points
+* the administrator must select an IP for both endpoints
 * routes to remote networks must be configured on each end point